-On the day that marks the 131st anniversary of Mies van der Rohe’s birth, it seems only fitting that the latest installment of our Architectural Details series turns its attention to an architect who understood the importance of considering every last element of a building with the greatest reference.
-The German-American Modernist is widely credited with coining the classic motto “God is in the details,” a mantra perfectly captured within every slender component of his most iconic residence: Farnsworth House.
+The latest installment of our Architectural Details series turns its attention to an architect who understood the importance of considering every last element of a building with the greatest reference.
+German-American Modernist Mies van der Rohe is widely credited with coining the classic motto “God is in the details,” a mantra perfectly captured within every slender component of his most iconic residence: Farnsworth House.

 As architect and author Georg Windeck accurately sums up in his new book Construction Matters, Doctor Edith Farnworth’s one-room weekend retreat represents an uncompromising exploration of the “artistic potential of structural steel sections.”
 The innate strength of this material allowed Mies to achieve his ideal architectural language, a crystallization of rigorous ideas pertaining to light, space and structural expression.